The Anchoring Educator

 Filed Under: English Language Learners, Mathematics

-2 Fun and Engaging Cultural Diversity Activities to Use in Your Classroom
+All About My Culture & All About My Name: 2 Fun and Engaging Activities to Use in Your Classroom

 June 3, 2022

 What is Cultural Diversity?
 Cultural diversity is the existence of people who come from different ethnic backgrounds.
 They practice various religions and have cuisine, language, music, art, social behaviors, etc… unique to their culture.
-Why is Cultural Diversity Important?
-Celebrating our own culture and learning about the cultures of others raises awareness and builds tolerance.
-In addition, it helps to break down stereotypes and biases so that we can build respect and live with more ... read more
+Culturally responsive teaching is all about bringing who your students are into the classroom.
+It means making space for their cultures, languages, traditions, and lived experiences as the foundation for how we teach and connect.
+Avculturally responsive ... read more

 Filed Under: English Language Learners, Whole Child: Cultural Awareness & Social Emotional Development